eruhlinteractive/eruhlinteractive.github.io/_posts/2023-06-12-moving-my-website-to-github.md

 # Moving to Github

-A while back, I had heard that GitHub had a new system that allowed users to build and host websites directly from the repositories *for free*.
+A while back, I had heard that Github had a new system that allowed users to build and host websites directly from the repositories *for free*.
 I honestly thought it was too good to be true, since a lot of services charged a lot of money for website hosting, let alone getting a domain.
 Looking into it more though, it seemed like the best way to get my website online.
 Although I no longer had full control over the server, I had a better idea of what I wanted for my site and it seemed to fit with the features Github was offering.

 # Learning Jekyll and Liquid

 One thing that I was nervous about was the build system that Github uses.
-I had heard of HTML/CSS preprocessors and Ruby on Rails before, but still didn't know how long it would take to learn a new one.
+I had heard of HTML/CSS pre-processors and Ruby on Rails before, but still didn't know how long it would take to learn a new one.
 Previously I wrote my website using vanilla HTML/CSS/JS, occasionally using external libraries like [Bulma](https://bulma.io).
 As a result, learning the new 'tech stack' seemed like a big task that I wasn't sure I wanted to take on.

 To my surprise, it was extremely easy to learn the basics of.
 I love the modular nature of includes and layouts in Jekyll, and it definitely saved a lot of time when re-building this website.
 Messing around with CSS was something I dreaded when building my website before (I never really got the hang of the 'cascading' part of CSS).
 With the help of awesome community themes for Jekyll like [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) though, I was able to get a nice looking website back up in the matter of a weekend.